 For the perfect pint of Guinness (a favorite talking point of some Irish) in another historic pub, head to O’Donoghues, which features live Irish music seven nights a week.

-Cafe en Seine is an impressive restaurant and bar that turns into one of the most popular nightclubs in town late.
+Cafe en Seine is an impressive restaurant and bar that transforms into one of the most popular nightclubs in town at night.
 This is a beautiful establishment that even my 85 year old father enjoyed.
 Depending on the time you go, this is a place all ages can appreciate.

 The Bank on College Green is a beautiful venue for cocktails and they serve excellent food.
 As you might guess from the name, it was previously a bank.